-The lowdown: Enjoy Sunday lunch in the elegant surroundings of 17th century manor house hotel, Hatherley Manor, set in 37 acres of rolling countryside on the outskirts of Gloucester.
-The hotel’s restaurant uses the finest seasonal ingredients and sources the best local produce for its menus, with the two or three-course Sunday lunch served from 12pm to 2pm.
+The lowdown: Enjoy Sunday lunch in the elegant surroundings of 17th century manor house hotel, Hatherley Manor.
+Set in 37 acres of rolling countryside on the outskirts of Gloucester, but in close proximity to Cheltenham, the hotel’s Dewinton restaurant uses the finest seasonal ingredients and sources the best local produce for its menus.
+A two or three-course Sunday lunch is served from 12pm to 2pm.

 SoGlos loves: Hatherley Manor’s Loyalty Membership scheme offers guests the chance to earn points when you eat, stay or have coffee, along with giving diners 20 per cent off food and drinks on Sundays.

-How much?: A three-course Sunday lunch is £21 for adults and £10 for children aged two to 12, while there’s also the option for adults to have two courses for £16.50.
+How much?
+A three-course Sunday lunch is £21 for adults and £10.50 for children aged two to 12, while there’s also the option for adults to have two courses for £16.50.